GluuFederation/docs-casa-prod/docs/source/plugins/BioID-plugin.md

 Wait for one minute, then visit `Administration Console` > `Enabled methods` and tick `bioid`.
 On the right, the plugin will be selected by default.
 Finally save the changes.

 ## Testing
-So far, users that log into Casa should be able to see a new entry "Biometric credentials" that will appear under page will appear under "2FA credentials" .
+So far, users that log into Casa should be able to see a new entry "Biometric credentials" that will appear under "2FA credentials" .

 ![plugins page](../img/plugins/bioid-menu.png)